 Bath Fringe & Walcot Nation

-The Walcot Nation Dept. of Trade & Industry, National Exchequer, Walcot Arts Council & Ministry of Works, etc. are discomfited to announce that there will be NO Walcot Independence Day event in 2015.
+The Walcot Nation Dept. of Trade & Industry, National Exchequer, Walcot Arts Council & Ministry of Works, etc. are discomfited to announce that we’re not currently running Walcot Independence events.
 You are invited to celebrate your independence in whatever way you see fit, just the same!

 We are, however, trying to tickle the street back into some kind of activity, see Walcot Arts Weekend (June 6&7) to see if we got anywhere!

 Recent History: Walcot Nation Days